umvirt/lfsautobuilder/README.md

 - vmfinish - like finish but with root password deletion and grub bootloader installation.
 - vmstart - formats /dev/sda1 partition WITHOUT PROMPT and mout it on mount point **(DANGEROUS*)**

-**(DANGEROUS)** - running this script cause /dev/sda1 formating therefore don't run this script on physical computer.
+**(DANGEROUS)** - running this script cause /dev/sda1 formatting therefore don't run this script on physical computer.

 Scripts with "vm" prefix is intended to run only in virtual machine.
 Be careful!